stenionobres/AspNetCoreWebApiLab/README.md

 services.AddApiVersioning();
 ```

-The controllers [VersioningController](./AspNetCoreWebApiLab.Api/Controllers/Experiments/VersioningController.cs) and [Versioning20Controller](./AspNetCoreWebApiLab.Api/Controllers/Experiments/Versioning20Controller.cs) showns examples of a API that has three versions: 1.0, 1.1 and 2.0.
+The controllers [VersioningController](./AspNetCoreWebApiLab.Api/Controllers/Experiments/VersioningController.cs) and [Versioning20Controller](./AspNetCoreWebApiLab.Api/Controllers/Experiments/Versioning20Controller.cs) showns examples of **a API that has three versions: 1.0, 1.1 and 2.0**.

 The versions 1.0 and 1.1 are in the same controller, however the version 2.0 is in the other controller.
 The api versioning type can be defined on startup configuration using the `ApiVersionReader` option like the examples below: